what is the meaning of tafsir?

 The Importance of Reading in Tafseer Books

-Reading Tafseer books is essential for every Muslim to properly understand Quran.
+Reading Tafseer books is essential for every Muslim to properly understand the Quran.
 No doubt, the Quran’s language, and meanings are clear and obvious.
 However, many Muslims nowadays are non-Arabic speakers.
 Moreover, nowadays Arabs themselves are relatively weak in the original Fusha Arabic.

 Reading Tafseer is not only important for the previously mentioned reason.
 However, it is also fundamental to understand the Maksud (Aim) of the verses as Allah (SWT) meant and taught his prophet (PBUH).